-Investment properties were valued as at March 2025.
-The Association's investment properties have been valued Savills (UK) Limited, Chartered Surveyors, professional external valuers.
-The valuation report was prepared in accordance with the Royal Institution of Chartered Surveyors (RICS) Valuation -Global Standards (incorporating the IVSC International Valuation Standards) effective from 31 January 2025 together with the UK National Supplement effective 01 May 2024, together with the "Red Book".
+Investment properties were valued as at 31 March 2025.
+The Group's investment properties have been valued by Savills Limited, Chartered Surveyors, professional valuers. external The valuation report was prepared in accordance with the Royal Institution of Chartered Surveyors (RICS) Valuation -Global Standards (incorporating the IVSC Valuation International Standards) effective from 31 January 2025 together, with the UK National Supplement effective 01 May 2024, together the "Red Book".